mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ubuntu - Updates and Repository Items.md

     sudo aptitude purge linux-image-x.x.x.x-generic

-As a part of the process, `grub2` should be automatically run to update the GRUB bootloader avaiable systems list.
+As a part of the process, `grub2` should be automatically run to update the GRUB bootloader available systems list.
 But if it somehow doesn’t run automatically, you and run it manually like this:

 	sudo update-grub2